lapig-ufg/TheroPoDa/README.md

 ### How to use

-- At this version of TheroPoDa (1.1.0), you could extract a series of NDVI data from Sentinel 2 for a Feature Collection of polygons simplily by adjusting some variables at the end of the Google Colab code below:
+- At this version of TheroPoDa (1.1.0), you could extract a series of NDVI data from Sentinel 2 for a Feature Collection of polygons simplily by adjusting some variables at the end of code:

 | variable      | usage                                               | example  |
 |:-------------:|:--------------------------------------------------: |:---------|